 Just how healthy are foods marketed as being ‘vegan’ and ‘high in protein’?

-As our diets slowly shift over time, the products in our supermarkets reflect this.
-In particular, veganism has steadily increased in popularity, with people choosing to go plant-based for a host of different reasons, whether moral and ethical or for health reasons, with an estimated 600,000 people in the UK currently embracing veganism.
+As our diets slowly shift over time, the products in our supermarkets start to change.
+In particular, veganism has steadily increased in popularity, with people choosing to go plant-based for a host of different reasons, be it moral, ethical or for health reasons, with an estimated 600,000 people in the UK currently embracing veganism.

 In addition, more people are also looking to consume high-protein foods as part of an active lifestyle too, meaning that we’ve seen lots more space on our supermarket shelves taken up by ‘high-protein’ products such as energy bars, cereals, yoghurts and more.

 All of these foods can be enjoyed as part of a healthy, balanced diet, but it can be easy to assume that just because something is marketed as ‘vegan’ or ‘high-protein’, that it must be healthy, which isn’t necessarily always the case.

 While it’s difficult to single out a product as being either “healthy” or “unhealthy”, we’ve picked out three nutrients that you generally don’t want to consume too much of and analysed the nutritional content of hundreds of food items to see which contain the highest amounts.

 High-protein products can be good for losing weight and belly fat, as well as helping build strength and muscle mass, but how do they stack up when it comes to other nutritional value?

 Starting with the products with the least calories, fat and sugars (but still packed with protein), high-protein cheese came out on top, with an average of 154 kcal, 2.2g saturated fats, 1g sugars per 100g, but also 27g of protein.